 Continue on the trail above the bench as it climbs up and traverses scree gullies until reaching the 7,770 foot Burgundy Col which is 3,700 feet above Early Winters Creek.
 The final 1,000 feet to the col really is miserable due to the ball bearing scree covering solid rock.
 The floods of September 2013 didn't help matters either.
 Follow cairns for the easiest way.
 The nice thing about this climb is that you do not have to do a carry-over, therefore you can ditch any extra gear at or near the Burgundy Col.

 Described below is a description of each pitch the way I did them in September, 2013.
-We did a total of eight pitches and kept the entire route at 5.8 in difficulty.
+We did a total of eight pitches and kept the entire route at 5.8 in difficulty (though I thought it was more like 5.7).
 Rope drag on this route can be a serious problem so combining pitches may not be the best idea.
 Use your best judgment though.

 From Burgundy Col, descend about 20 feet to the west and locate an obvious chimney/gully heading up just to the left of the huge vertical face coming down the north side of Paisano Pinnacle.
 The idea for this first pitch is to climb the weakness between this Pinnacle and Burgundy Spire itself.
 After a full 60 meters, belay on a large slung horn.
 Plenty of pro options.

 This pitch doesn't have much climbing at all as it's mainly a scramble up scree ledges to the start of more technical climbing on the north face of Burgundy itself.
 From the belay atop the first pitch, scramble 15 feet of 4th class rock to the huge ledge above.
 Hike up the kitty litter covered ledges passing by the top of a deep gully dropping to the left and reaching the base of the north face proper after about 45 meters.
 Walk left on the uppermost scree ledge until you are right below a series of flakes.
 No pro on this pitch.